 Invest in a Tall, Sturdy Fence

 Many gardeners tend to avoid this option for aesthetic and/or pricing reasons, but it can be very effective.
 One thing you have to remember when pursuing this method is that deer can jump quite high.
-Because of this, you’ll need to construct a fence that’s at least eight feet tall.
+Because of this, you’ll need to construct a deer fence that’s at least eight feet tall.
 As an alternative, you can build small fences around specific plants.
 At the end of the day, you should go with what you’re most comfortable with—both of these options as well as the other two mentioned on this list can get the job done properly.

 Set Up Motion-Activated Sprinklers